FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/example_01.md

 |Damping | N/A |

 <div style="text-align: center;margin-top:3em;">
-Table 9.1.21: Verification Conditions of Linear Dynamic Analysis (Continued)
+Table 9.1.21: Verification conditions of the linear dynamic analysis (continuation)
 </div>

 | Case Name | Element Type | No. of Nodes | No. of Elements | Solution | Time Increment $\Delta t$ [sec] |